sdc-china/IDA-doc/_posts/2018-03-15-test-write-javascript-command.md

 2. Create Post Custom Command:

    Global level: Create a JavaScript command named `ida_post_script` in **Administration -> Custom Command**.
-Then the post-script toggle will be shown in the case step edit table.
-It will allow all projects in your system to insert a post-script after UI/JavaScript commands.
+Then the post script toggle will be shown in the case step edit table.
+It will allow all projects in your system to insert a post script after UI/JavaScript commands.

    Project level: Create a JavaScript command named `ida_post_script` in one project.
-Then the post-script toggle will be shown in the case step edit table of this project.
-It will allow this project to insert a post-script after UI/JavaScript commands.
-It will overwrite the global level post-script.
+Then the post script toggle will be shown in the case step edit table of this project.
+It will allow this project to insert a post script after UI/JavaScript commands.
+It will overwrite the global level post script.

    Test Case level: Create a JavaScript command named `ida_post_script_[project Id]_[test Case Id]` in one project.
-Then the post-script toggle will be shown in the case step edit table of this test case.
-It will allow this test case to insert a post-script after UI/JavaScript commands.
-It will overwrite the global level and project level post-scripts.
+Then the post script toggle will be shown in the case step edit table of this test case.
+It will allow this test case to insert a post script after UI/JavaScript commands.
+It will overwrite the global level and project level post scripts.

-   Default post-script:
+   Default post script:

    ```
 	console.log("Start to run post script!");